 In the early stages, aneurysms may have no symptoms.
 As they grow larger, they may cause abdominal, chest, or back pain.
-Most go undiagnosed until they are discovered during a routine doctor’s visit.
+Most go undiagnosed until they’re discovered during a routine doctor’s visit.

-A ruptured aneurysm, in contrast, is a medical emergency with serious symptoms, including:
+A ruptured aneurysm, in contrast, is a medical emergency with serious symptoms.
+These can include:

-- sudden, intense, and persistent pain in the abdomen or back
+- sudden, intense, and unremitting pain in your abdomen or back

 - falling blood pressure

 Aneurysms can be caused by anything that weakens the walls of your aorta.
 In healthy adults, the walls of the aorta are pliable and can stretch to handle normal changes in blood flow.
 However, as you age, the walls of your aorta may grow weak from high blood pressure, smoking, or high cholesterol levels.